 Submarines continued to play an important role during World War II.
 By using submarines during the way, the U.S. Navy destroyed over 30 percent of the Japanese Navy’s vessels, including a battleship, cruisers, and aircraft carriers.

 A total of 314 submarines were used during World War II by the U.S. Navy.
 At least 52 of these submarines were lost during the war, yet the powerful vessels were also responsible for sinking a total of 1,560 enemy ships.

 According to military documents and memos, asbestos was used extensively when constructing and repairing submarines.
 Asbestos was used in military vessels starting in the 1920s, up until the late 1970s, when the Environmental Protection Agency (EPA) placed strict regulations on its use.

 The U.S. military chose to use asbestos and asbestos-containing products due to its ease of use, resistance to high temperatures and fires, and its affordability.
-Unfortunately, workers were exposed to the harmful mineral on a daily basis.
-Many people had to work in small space with poor ventilation aboard submarines, while inhaling asbestos fibers.
+Unfortunately, workers were exposed to the harmful minerals on a daily basis.
+Many people had to work in small space with poor ventilation aboard submarines, while inhaling asbestos microscopic, odorless asbestos fibers.

-Chrysotile asbestos and amosite asbestos were the main types of asbestos used when constructing and repairing submarines.
+Chrysotile asbestos and amosite asbestos were the main types used whil constructing and repairing submarines.
 Asbestos was found in ceilings, pipes, flooring, gaskets, packing supplies, in torpedo rooms, and more.